How I got started:

-So far, everyone who has completed my program has gone onto a Specialized HS.
+So far, more than 80% of my students have gone onto a Specialized HS.

-As a conservative estimate, I’ve worked with 90+ students over the years, of which ~15 were 1-on-1.
+As a conservative estimate, I’ve worked with 90+ students over the years, of which ~30 were 1-on-1, and 10+ SHSAT.
 I have zero formal training in teaching and business management.
 I borrow some ideas from here and there and put it together in a way that makes sense to me.
-Whenever I make a big decision, I ask myself what a typical prep center would do, and then I do the opposite.
-That has been my guiding principle whenever I’ve made a big design decision.
-From the design of my website, my payment policies, my program, and even my source material.
-So far it’s been working great.
-I know what I have is unique, and I can’t wait to reflect in another three years.
+I don’t create any of my own exams or practice questions.
+I use workbooks from Amazon.
+So far it’s been working fairly well.

 This year I’m experimenting with a blog about the SHSAT and an online prep program.
 I’m pretty confident with where this is all going and I can’t wait to reflect in another 3 years.